Zhanglab-IOZ/SBP_age-dating/README.md

 # sbp-test

-A tempory page for Synteny-Based Pipeline (SBP) for gene age-dating, and inference for gene origination mechanism.
+A tempory repository page for Synteny-Based Pipeline (SBP) for gene age-dating, and inference for gene origination mechanism.

 For more details, please refer to: